gimlet-io/gimlet-documentation/src/pages/docs/installation.md

 ## Prerequisites

 - A [Github.com](https://github.com) personal or organization account.
 - A Kubernetes cluster running on your laptop or on a cloud provider.
-[We recommend using k3d](/blog/running-kubernetes-on-your-laptop-with-k3d) on your laptop if you are evaluating Gimlet.
+We recommend using k3d on your laptop if you are evaluating Gimlet.
+It takes only a single command to start one, and it runs in a container.

 ### Launching k3d on your laptop - optional